NekrodNIK/NekrodWidgets/README.md

 # NekrodWidgets
-Библиотека дополнительных виджетов для PySide6
+library of additional widgets for PySide6